beerose/blog/content/posts/ts-fight/post.md

 There are also plenty of other benefits that you can get designing with types.
 If you want to know more about it, check out the excellent post series on [F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/).

-Yet, I'm not trying to evangelize type-driver development here.
+Yet, I'm not trying to evangelize type-driven development here.
 (Though, it's great, try it out!)
 My point is that you can make TypeScript work for you DURING writing code.
 Don't think about TypeScript as "oh no, I have to add those stupid types".
 Don't think of it as a fight with compiler errors.
 Think about the process.
 Process of writing code.
 Embrace it from the start.
 Because eventually, writing types and writing runtime code simultaneously, rather than leaving it for later, will make you change the perspective and write more robust and less complicated code.